Please Support WWU’s International Business Students!

 Your WWU Give Day donation will allow us to give stipends toward airfare to our IBUS students to help them travel and gain professional experience abroad.
 Studies show, and data from our own alumni confirm that those who have meaningful study abroad experiences have better career opportunities.

 While scholarships exist for tuition, the cost of airfare is a major barrier for many of our students who wish to travel abroad.
 This stipend will open the doors for these students and give them a global experience that they will bring back to Western’s campus.
-With current contributions each year, we can give 10 of these $1,000 stipends, with your support, we can increase that amount to an even more impactful level to meet the needs of this new environment.
-And of course, it would be great if we could give all thirty international business students in each cohort that same level of help.
+With your contributions each year, we can give 10 of these $1,000 stipends.
+With increased support, we can increase that amount to an even more impactful level to meet the needs of this new environment.
+And of course, it would be great if we could give all international business students in each cohort that same level of help now that COVID is in the rear view mirror..

 - The International Business Program Fund

 Before COVID, we entitled this as “Bringing IBUS students to the Seattle market.”
-With COVID, ironically, because of enhances to our virtual environment, we can think about a wider market where our students can interact.
+With COVID, ironically, because of enhancements to our virtual environment, we can think about a wider market where our students can interact.
 Building the WWU International Business program brand requires both professors and students to be more visible in the Seattle and the wider market.
-This includes our first participation in a national case competition and opportunities for students to participate in training programs (e.g., an export marketing two-day session that let our students learn from and meet successful international marketing managers and get job advice).
+We will contunue participation in the national International Business case competition.
+Next year the final will be at a physical site, so we would like to have funds available if our team reaches the finals.

 International Business Challenge Funds!

-The first $1,000 in gifts to International Business Study Abroad Scholarships will be matched dollar for dollar by Professor Tom Roehl, who has been teaching in IBUS since 1999 and is dedicated to the success of his students and the program.
+The first $5,000 in gifts to International Business programs will be matched dollar for dollar by Professor Tom Roehl and some generous alums.
 Thank you for joining him in investing in International Business students!

 We know that many of you are not in a position to make financial contributions at a given time.
 Remember that you can help is so many other ways as well.
 You can let us know about internships and jobs (maybe even posting to the LinkedIn group as job openings appear at your firm); you can provide assistance to current students interested in your company or field of expertise.
 You can pitch Western’s international business program to family and friends looking for universities for their children.
+As we struggle to build enrollment from the covid downturn, this is increasingly important.
 If you have not yet registered for WeConnect, our Career Center’s program to connect alums to current students, please consider doing so.
 The IBUS group there could be better represented.

-Thank you for considering supporting the International Business program and stay safe.
-We look forward to face-to-face interaction as the crisis recedes.
+Thank you for considering supporting the International Business program.
+We look forward to face-to-face interaction as the crisis further recedes.